 Essential Oils can make your body butter smell fantastic and can also add some powerhouse skin nourishing benefits.

-My second favorite essential oil to add to whipped body butter is a Lavender.
+My second favorite essential oil to add to whipped body butter is a Lavender oil.
 Lavender essential oil also has some pretty big skin benefits.
 Lavender has anti-inflammatory properties, helps protect your skins natural moisture barrier to help keep your skin from drying out so is one of the best choices if you have extremely dry skin and get dry, itchy patches.
 Lavender can also help with damaged skin such as scars, wounds, and irritations.

 The recipe calls for approximately 30 drops of essential oil.
 You can use all one essential oil or a combination.
 For example, I love to combine Frankincense with Lavender.
 Lavender and Vanilla Body Butter is another very popular combination.